node-saml/passport-saml/README.md

 ```

 It is a good idea to validate the signatures of the incoming SAML Responses.
-For this, you can provide the Identity Provider's public PEM-encoded X.509 signing certificate using the `cert` confguration key.
+For this, you can provide the Identity Provider's public PEM-encoded X.509 signing certificate using the `cert` configuration key.
 The "BEGIN CERTIFICATE" and "END CERTIFICATE" lines should be stripped out and the certificate should be provided on a single line.

 ```javascript
     cert: 'MIICizCCAfQCCQCY8tKaMc0BMjANBgkqh ...
 W=='